 There is a number of struggles anyone moving abroad has to face.
 Most obvious ones – language barrier, rules and regulations of the new country, customs, lots of new people, strangers.
 Even though it might look like an adventure, you will inevitably feel homesick, miss your family and friends and the life you are used to.
 Let’s look at some of those struggles in more detail.

 No matter how much you prepare yourself for the struggles of living abroad, language barrier will most probably get in your way.
 It’s not enough to just speak perfect English – in Germany, majority of the population doesn’t speak it at all.
 You might get lucky in a big city, but no chance in a place like I used to live (really small town).
 My German was far from perfect, so I struggled to understand what people were saying and it was therefore hard to make new friends.

 On the positive note, the situation made me study the language and develop myself at much faster pace than I did at home.
 I had no other choice but to make it work.
 It was actually easy, as I was isolated from my native language.
 I started listening to the local radio, watching local TV and tried to get as much practice as I could.
+Learning Nepali and other foreign languages is free with Ling App.
 The progress I made was stunning!